OpenBioSim/loch/WHITEPAPER.md

 reaction field (RF) method, with accepted candidates being re-evaluated with a correction step based on the difference between reaction field and Particle Mesh Ewald (PME) potential energies.
-The use of an approximate potential for trial moves leads to a substantial speed-up in GCMC move evaluation. `loch` has designed to be modular, allowing standalone GCMC sampling, or integration with OpenMM-based molecular dynamics simulation code, e.g. as has been done in the [SOMD2](https://github.com/openbiosim/somd2) free-energy perturbation engine.
+The use of an approximate potential for trial moves leads to a substantial speed-up in GCMC move evaluation. `loch` has been designed to be modular, allowing standalone GCMC sampling, or integration with OpenMM-based molecular dynamics simulation code, e.g. as has been done in the [SOMD2](https://github.com/openbiosim/somd2) free-energy perturbation engine.